ShayBox/ShaysBot/README.md

 My personal Minecraft bot written in Rust built with [Azalea].
 Primarily designed to be a pearl bot, allowing for quick travel to different locations with multiple accounts.
-Also featuring a Discord bot, an HTTP API for local integrations, and support for [No Chat Reports] encryption.
+Also featuring a Discord bot, an HTTP API for local integrations, a Docker image, and support for [No Chat Reports] encryption.

 ## How to use